Pre-kindergarten: Impact

-A 2018 study in the Journal of Public Economics found in Italy that pre-kindergarten "increased mothers' participation in the labor market and lowered the reservation wage of the unemployed, thus increasing their likelihood of finding a job" but "did not affect children's cognitive development, irrespective of their family background."
+According to a 2024 review published in Science, research on the effectiveness of pre-K programs have had mixed results.
+While some studies purported to show positive results, these were based upon non-random-assignment methods and are limited.
+Lottery based studies have generally found Pre-K programs had null results.

 A randomized control found that children randomly assigned to undertake full-day pre-K had substantially greater outcomes in cognition, literacy, math, and physical development, at the end of pre-K, than their peers who were randomly assigned to undertake half-day pre-K. A longitudinal randomized control study of 2,990 low-income children in Tennessee found that "children randomly assigned to attend pre-K had lower state achievement test scores in third through sixth grades than control children, with the strongest negative effects in sixth grade.
 A negative effect was also found for disciplinary infractions, attendance, and receipt of special education services, with null effects on retention."

 The Perry Preschool Project was a study on the impact of pre-kindergarten programs on outcomes for disadvantaged youth.
 The availability of high-quality pre-kindergarten education was found to have a statistically significant association with higher high school graduation rates, lower crime rates, lower teen pregnancy rates, and better economic outcomes in adulthood.